What to Know About Email Open Rates

 9. Make sure you're getting delivered to the inbox.

 One other area to check when your open rate is low is to see where your emails are landing.
 Do they go straight to the spam folder?
-Are they ending up in a Gmail tab like the Promotions folder?
 Just because your bounce rate looks fine, that doesn't mean people are actually seeing your message.

 If your message isn't being delivered where you hoped, it's time to do some diagnostics to figure out why.
 You may have something in your messaging that's causing it to look like spam, such as:

-You didn't get permission and are now blacklisted
+You didn't get permission and are now blocklisted